Saterland Frisian language: Personal pronouns

+Numbers

 Numbers one through three in Saterland Frisian vary in form based on the gender of the noun they occur with.
 In the table, "m." stands for masculine, "f." for feminine, and "n." for neuter.

-For the purposes of comparison, here is a table with numbers 1–10 in 4 West Germanic languages:
+For the purposes of comparison, here is a table with numbers 1–10 in Saterland Frisian and 6 other West Germanic languages, including 3 stages of English: